PrefectHQ/prefect/docs/orchestration/execution/storage_options.md

 As of Prefect version `0.9.0` every storage option except for `Docker` and `GitHub` will automatically have a result handler attached that will write results to the corresponding platform.
 For example, this means that if you register a flow with the Prefect API using the `S3` storage option then the flow's results will also be written to the same S3 bucket through the use of the [S3 Result](/api/latest/engine/results.html#s3result).

-Version `0.12.0` introduces a new way to store flows using the various cloud storage options (S3, GCS, Azure) and then in turn run them using Agents which orchestrate containerized environments.
+Version `0.12.0` introduced a new way to store flows using the various cloud storage options (S3, GCS, and Azure) and then, in turn, run them using agents that orchestrate containerized environments.
 For more information see [below](/orchestration/execution/storage_options.html#non-docker-storage-for-containerized-environments).

-Version `0.12.5` introduces script-based storage for all storage options.
+Version `0.12.5` introduced script-based storage for all storage options.
 For more information see the [Using script based flow storage idiom](/core/idioms/script-based.html).

 ## Local

 [Local Storage](/api/latest/storage.html#local) is the default `Storage` option for all flows.
-This stores the flow as bytes in the local filesystem which means it can only be run by a [local agent](/orchestration/agents/local.html) running on the same machine.
+This stores the flow as bytes in the local filesystem, which means it can only be run by a [local agent](/orchestration/agents/local.html) running on the same machine.

 ```python
 from prefect import Flow